Sacco and Vanzetti

 Photos by Luke DeLalio.

-A "Retrospective Preview" will be presented on Zoom
+A "Retrospective Preview" was presented on Zoom

 as part of the Hofstra Italian American Lecture Series